MysticMitch/MysticMitch/README.md

 - 👋 Hi, I’m @MysticMitch
 - 👀 I’m interested in projects that help humanity
-- 🌱 I’m currently learning Javascript, React, NodeJS
+- 🌱 I’m currently learning Docker & Micro Services
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 You can find me MysticMitch#8481 on Discord